MacSourcePorts/defendguin/docs/README.txt

   and music in Defendguin, as well as configure a joystick.
   You can choose which fire button fires lasers, and which fires smart bombs, and pick which axes for X and Y controls of your ship's movement.

+  You may also choose to disable the horizontal controls (by choosing "-1" as the X axis input, and setting the "NO_HAT_X" option to "1"), and configure buttons for thrust and reverse controls.

   For example, when using a Sony PlayStation 2 controller via a USB adapter, I chose the following settings: